nerzh/everscale-client-ruby/README.md

   - queries_protocol: NetworkQueriesProtocol<Optional>

    UNSTABLE.
    First REMP status awaiting timeout.
-If no status recieved during the timeout than fallback transaction scenario is activated.
+If no status received during the timeout than fallback transaction scenario is activated.
    Must be specified in milliseconds.
 Default is 1000 (1 sec).
   - first_remp_status_timeout: Number<Optional>

    UNSTABLE.
    Subsequent REMP status awaiting timeout.
-If no status recieved during the timeout than fallback transaction scenario is activated.
+If no status received during the timeout than fallback transaction scenario is activated.
    Must be specified in milliseconds.
 Default is 5000 (5 sec).
   - next_remp_status_timeout: Number<Optional>